mufasaYC/Tasks-Roadmap/README.md

 Tasks don’t always have binary states, they’re not necessarily just `To-do` or `Done`, maybe you’re working on it right now or it’s a pending review.
 Modern task managers are just digital to-do lists, but your modern life is not so binary.
 That’s where Tasks can give your productivity a boost!

+We are continuously filling the parts of the app that are not compliant with accessibilty settings such as voice over and voice control.

 # Latest Update
 `1.1.4`